lanzhang97/SUNet/README.md

 2.Any excerpt from this dataset or published related works must obtain the consent of the owner of the dataset and indicate the source; no one may reprint, extract, or use it for commercial purposes without authorization, otherwise he must bear all legal consequences;
-Please contact me if you have any questions: lan_zhangfirst@163.com
+Please contact us if you have any questions: lan_zhangfirst@163.com

 datasets：
 https://pan.baidu.com/s/1sV8XpFQ7xsu4hJ4nNmfvQw
 key：****

-If you want to get this key, please send an email to me.
-Also，welcome everyone to discuss the content of the dataset with me.
+If you want to get this key, please send an email to us.
+Also，welcome everyone to discuss the content of the dataset with us.